ipopescu/docs/source/docs/casper/concepts/economics/consensus.md

 ## Incentives {#incentives}

-Correct operation of the Highway protocol requires the economics of the platform to discourage equivocation for safety and incentivize participation for liveness.
+Correct operation of the consensus protocol requires the economics of the platform to discourage equivocation (signing conflicting consensus messages) for safety and incentivize participation for liveness.
 Participation consists of on-time block proposals and timely responses to block proposals.

 Safety may be incentivized through slashing for equivocation.
 This feature is currently disabled but may be reactivated in the future.